datta-register/dattatable/README.md

 # DattaTable Library

-This is a basic solution displaying data stored in a SharePoint list in a table using the datatables.net library.
+This library will help generate a dashboard or an interactive (datatables.net)[https://datatables.net/] table referencing data from a SharePoint list.

-## Dev Walkthrough
+## Supported Environments

+* SharePoint On-Premise Environments 2013+
+* SharePoint Online (Classic/Modern)

+## How to Use

-[Click here](https://github.com/gunjandatta/sp-dashboard/wiki) to build a basic example of this solution.
+Follow this [code walkthrough](https://github.com/gunjandatta/sp-dashboard/wiki) to build a basic example of this solution.

 ## [Documentation](https://datta-framework.github.io/dattatable/)